Correct Backer Rod Sizes

 Proper backer rod sizes are determined by the width of the joint and whether the backer rod is closed-cell or open-cell.

-The following table provides appropriate backer rod sizes for various building joint widths.
+The backer rod chart below gives the appropriate backer rod sizes for various building joint widths.
 This table draws on the published material data sheets from several manufacturers.

 Standard practice for open-cell backer rod is that the backer rod diameter should be 25% larger than the width of the joint.

 Open-cell backer rod should not normally be used in horizontal joints where water may pool, potentially penetrate the joint sealant, and be absorbed by the backer rod.

 Some of the backer rod sizes recommended in the table may not be available as an actual product.
 If this is the case, the closest available size should work.

 There is a relatively large amount of leeway with backer rod, but it's a good idea to try a small test piece first.